nicklafferty/craftycody/content/crafts/how-to-put-together-an-athleisure-look-that-vibes.md

 I typically roll with a more muted outfit and use shoes/accessories to add flavor.
 Time to _really_ express yourself now.

 It seems like leg warmers are making a resurgence and I am here for it.
 I used to buy all kinds of huge socks and leg warmers but felt a little weird wearing them in public.
 I never got any weird looks (that I noticed anyway), but I never saw anyone else wearing them.
 UNTIL NOW.
 Apparently, [TikTok]() is pushing the thigh-high leg warmer agenda and I just [bought a pair on Amazon]().
-Quick review- soft, warm, and stay in place.
+Quick review- soft, warm, and they stay in place.

 Sunglasses, hoop earrings, and hats.